Nathan-Somto/E-Commerce-Product-Page/README.md

 # Frontend Mentor - E-commerce product page solution

 A simple E-commerce product page.
 I built this page with tailwindcss html and Javascript.

 I wanted to see how the cart functionality works  in ecommerce sites, that's why i decided to build.

-I plan on building an ecommerce site soon, So i figured this would be good practicce.
+I plan on building an ecommerce site soon, So i figured this would be good practice.

 ## Table of contents